Odyssey

 The Mutation input

-Let's think about the kind of input this createListing would expect.
+Let's think about the kind of input this createListing mutation would expect.
 We need all of the details about the listing itself, such as title, costPerNight, numOfBeds, amenities and so on.

 type Query {